A Trusted Friend in a Complicated World

 D-Huss/Getty Images

 The names of some mixed-breed dogs sound like the babbling of a 3-year-old.
-Take, for instance, the Gerberian Shepsky.
-No, that’s not a mistake.
-It’s a German shepherd–Siberian husky mix.
-The clues are in its face.
-The German shepherd is evident in the erect ears, keen eyes, and color of the coat.
-The husky influence shows up in the thicker coat and slightly broader face with the hallmark husky mask.
-Personality wise, the German shepherd is a classic German dog breed that makes a great companion.
-The Siberian husky is, too, though it typically has an independent and mischievous side.
-Both breeds are workers and happiest when they have a job to do, whether that’s taking daily walks or hikes, playing games, or learning new tricks.
+Take, for instance, the Gerberian shepsky.
+The German shepherd is evident in the erect ears, keen eyes and coat color.
+The husky influence shows up in the thicker coat and trademark husky mask.
+Personality-wise, the German shepherd, a classic German dog breed, makes a great loyal companion.
+The Siberian husky is too, though it typically has an independent and mischievous side.
+Both breeds are workers and happiest when they have a job, whether taking daily walks or hikes or learning new tricks.

 Aussiedoodle